RACV Logo

 Freechoice:

-Historical Ireland: Discover Dublin’s fascinating past on a guided tour: learn about the Irish Revolution, ‘the Irish War of Independence’, a decade long conflict between the British state and Irish republican guerrillas and visit the EPIC – The Irish Emigration Museum to gain a deep understanding of what it means to be Irish.
+Historic Ireland: Discover Dublin’s fascinating past on a guided tour.
+Learn about the Irish Revolution, ‘the Irish War of Independence’, a decade long conflict between the British state and Irish republican guerrillas and visit the EPIC – The Irish Emigration Museum to gain a deep understanding of what it means to be Irish.

 Day 3 - Dublin > Killarney

-Today you will travel to Killarney, stopping along the way to visit the 600-year-old Blarney Castle.
-Explore the castle ruins and see the legendary ‘Stone of Eloquence’, more commonly known as the Blarney Stone.
+Today, you’ll visit the 600-year-old Blarney Castle.
+Explore the historic castle and see the legendary ‘Stone of Eloquence’, more commonly known as the Blarney Stone.
 Legend says if you kiss it, you will receive the ‘gift of the gab’.
-Over the years, famous people such as Sir Winston Churchill, Ronald Raegan and Mick Jagger have puckered up to the ancient stone.
+Over the years, famous people such as Sir Winston Churchill, Ronald Reagan and Mick Jagger have puckered up to the ancient stone.

-Afterwards, continue to Killarney for a two-night stay, a charming town nestled in a valley surrounded by Ireland’s highest mountain range, the McGillycuddy Reeks.
+Afterwards, continue to Killarney, a charming town nestled in a valley surrounded by Ireland’s highest mountain range, the McGillycuddy Reeks, for a two-night Special Stay.

 Day 5 - Killarney > Galway